 \section{Abstract}

-This paper investigates chaos control in the Sprott circuit, a minimal electronic system exhibiting complex nonlinear dynamics.
-Using the third-order nonlinear differential equation from K. Merat,\cite{Merat2007} we model the circuit and implement delayed feedback control to suppress chaos.
-Experimental voltage data were extracted from published figures via WebPlotDigitizer.
-Then we explore two calibration techniques: Minimizing sum of squared errors (SSE), and stochastic gradient descent (SGD) with finite differences.
-Joint optimization of control parameters (gain $K$, delay $T_{\text{con}}$) and the variable resistor $R_v$ achieves the best alignment with experimental data, accurately capturing phase and amplitude.
-SGD outperforms grid search in phase synchronization, though amplitude discrepancies persist due to model simplifications.
-The trade-off between accuracy and computational cost is analyzed, revealing scalability challenges in chaotic system calibration.
-Phase space analysis validates the model’s ability to replicate the chaotic attractor’s geometry, despite minor deviations.
-Overall, Stochastic Gradient Descent based calibration of chaotic nonlinear systems shows significant potential for advancing mathematical modeling and electrical engineering.
+This paper explores chaos control in the Sprott circuit by leveraging Stochastic Gradient Descent (SGD) to calibrate Pyragas delayed feedback control.
+Using a third-order nonlinear differential equation, we model the circuit and aim to suppress chaos by optimizing control parameters (gain $K$, delay $T_{\text{con}}$) and the variable resistor $R_v$.
+Experimental voltage data, extracted from published figures via WebPlotDigitizer, serve as the calibration target.
+We compare two calibration techniques: sum of squared errors (SSE) minimization via grid search and stochastic gradient descent (SGD) with finite differences.
+Joint optimization of $K$, $T_{\text{con}}$, and $R_v$ using SGD achieves superior alignment with experimental data, capturing both phase and amplitude with high fidelity.
+Compared to grid search, SGD excels in phase synchronization, though minor amplitude discrepancies persist due to model simplifications.
+Phase space analysis confirms the model ability to replicate the chaotic attractor geometry, despite slight deviations.
+We analyze the trade-off between calibration accuracy and computational cost, highlighting scalability challenges.
+Overall, SGD-based calibration demonstrates significant potential for precise control of chaotic systems, advancing mathematical modeling and applications in electrical engineering.

-This study explores chaos control in the Sprott circuit, a simple electronic system that exhibits complex, unpredictable behavior due to its nonlinear dynamics.
-We model the circuit using a mathematical equation from prior research and apply a technique called Pyragas delayed feedback control to stabilize its chaotic behavior.
-By extracting data from published graphs and using two calibration methods—sum of squared errors and stochastic gradient descent—we fine-tune the system’s parameters to match experimental results.
-Our findings show that adjusting both control settings and a key circuit component improves the accuracy of the model, particularly in replicating the timing and strength of the circuit’s signals.
-These results highlight the potential of advanced calibration techniques for designing reliable electronic systems in fields like secure communications and power engineering.